Game

 2. Do fitFlow yoga sets: Select a fitFlow card and work in partners to complete the poses.

 3. Partners do a think-pair-share or turn-and-talk to review lesson.
 Ask partners to think about different influencers, like mood, or places, family, friends, television, and even the weather!
-Next, turn and talk about a person, place, thing, or mood that can influence fit choices.
+Next, turn and talk about a person, place, thing, or mood that can influence healthy choices.

 4. Assess understanding with the following questions: